oppia/oppia-web-developer-docs/How-to-access-Oppia-webpages.md

 ![Subtopics](images/Webpage-Guide/subtopics.png)

 **Adding Content to a Subtopic (for Study Guide):**
-Step 1.
-In the Topic Editor, click on a subtopic name to open the Subtopic Editor.
+- In the Topic Editor, click on a subtopic name to open the Subtopic Editor.
-Step 2.
-Fill in the required fields:
+- Fill in the required fields:
    - **Title** — Name of the subtopic
    - **URL Fragment** — Used in the Study Guide URL
    - **Explanation** — Rich-text content shown on the Study Guide page (click the pen icon to edit)
    - **Thumbnail Image** — Upload a thumbnail
-Step 3.
-Under the **Skills** section, skills from the topic are listed.
+- Under the **Skills** section, skills from the topic are listed.
 You can remove skills from the subtopic using the options menu.
-Step 4.
-Skills are assigned to subtopics by dragging them from the "Uncategorized Skills" section in the main Topic Editor.
+- Skills are assigned to subtopics by dragging them from the "Uncategorized Skills" section in the main Topic Editor.

 - **Diagnostic Tests-**
 Add skills that will be used to test learners before recommending this topic.